ltalirz/jsmol-bokeh-extension/README.md

 pip install jsmol-bokeh-extension
 ```

+### Versioning

+ * jsmol-bokeh-extension 0.1.x works with bokeh < 1.1
-Note: This currently needs NodeJS in order to compile the `.coffee` files.
-See the [bokeh developer documentation](https://bokeh.pydata.org/en/latest/docs/dev_guide/setup.html) on how to set this up.
+   The JavarScript part is written in CoffeeScript and needs NodeJS in order to compile the `.coffee` files.
+See the [bokeh developer documentation](https://bokeh.pydata.org/en/1.0.4/docs/dev_guide/setup.html) on how to set this up.

+ * jsmol-bokeh-extension 0.2 and above works with bokeh >= 1.1
+   The JavaScript component is written in TypeScript.

 ## Usage